Urgent recommendation calls for inspection of Canadian-made De Havilland Otter planes

 Transport Canada did not respond to a request for comment.

-In an emailed statement, Richmond, B.C.-based Harbour Air Group says it recently completed an additional inspection of its De Havilland Otters to examine the parts identified by the NTSB.
+In an emailed statement, Richmond, B.C.-based Harbour Air Group said it recently completed an additional inspection of its De Havilland Otters to examine the parts identified by the NTSB.

-Meredith Moll, vice-president of sales and marketing with Harbour Air, says nothing was found and “all aircraft have returned to service.”
+Meredith Moll, vice-president of sales and marketing with Harbour Air, said nothing was found and “all aircraft have returned to service.”

 The single-engine, high-wing, propeller-driven DHC-3 Otter went into production in the early 1950s and, because of its short takeoff and landing capability and its versatility with skis or floats, it was primarily intended as a bush plane.